There are a number of things to consider when choosing a design for your Wedding cake so the following information may be of help.

 ~Rustic designs~

 The time of year may need to be taken into consideration especially if you are thinking of choosing a rustic buttercream finished cake.
-Buttercream will melt in warm weather or if the heating is on so this will affect the stability of your cake if it's to be out on display for a number of hours.
+Buttercream will melt in warm weather or if the heating is on so this will affect the stability of your cake for both transportation and if it's to be out on display for a number of hours.

 To help counteract warmer temperatures it is highly recommended to have white chocolate Ganache for the outer covering of your cake instead of buttercream.